 When you cannot concentrate on your work because you are scratching, when your sleep is interrupted because of burning, when you have noticeable dry skin patches on your legs, then dry skin is a problem.
 The skin can be a “mirror” of what is going on in the body.
 The lower legs and heel are notoriously problematic with dry skin symptoms.
 However, just because we do not treat the hands and forearms, we still need to evaluate those areas so we get the big picture.
 The feet do not exist in a vacuum.

 The skin acts as a barrier and protects underlying tissues from infection, desiccation, chemicals and mechanical stress.
 Disruption of these functions results in increased transepidermal water loss and deceases in the stratum corneum’s water content, and is associated with conditions like atopic dermatitis, eczema, xerosis, contact dermatitis and other chronic skin diseases.
 Moisturizers can improve these conditions through restoration of the integrity of the stratum corneum, acting as a barrier to water loss and replacement of skin lipids and other compounds.

-For more advice on how to care for dry skin on your feet, we suggest you consult with a podiatrist for professional care and a recommended treatment plan for any existing conditions.
+For more advice on how to care for dry skin on your feet, we suggest you consult with a Philadelphia foot doctor for professional care and a recommended treatment plan for any existing conditions.